 Our executive offices are located at 5300 Town and Country Blvd., Suite 500 in Frisco, Texas 75034 and our telephone number is (972) 668-8800.
-We lease office space in Frisco, Texas covering 66,382 square feet at a monthly rate of \$129,998.
-This lease expires on December 31, 2021.
-In January 2021, we extended this lease to December 31,
+We lease office space in Frisco, Texas covering 66,382 square feet.
+This lease expires on December 31, 2024.

-2024.
 We also own production offices and pipe yard facilities near Carthage, Franklin, Nacogdoches and Marshall, Texas and Bossier City, Grand Cane, Greenwood, Homer and Logansport, Louisiana.